Grievance Procedures

 Traditional Undergraduate Students

-For the policy and procedure regarding academic misconduct, please review pages 13 through 15 of the student handbook: The Source.
+For the policy and procedure regarding academic misconduct, please review the student handbook by visiting the Student Handbook page.

-For the policy and procedure regarding grade appeals, please review the Changes in Officially Recorded Grades policy on page 83 of the Traditional Undergraduate Program’s Course Catalog.
+For the policy and procedure regarding grade appeals, please review the Grade Appeals policy found in the Traditional Undergraduate Program’s Course Catalog.

 Undergraduate Students – Accelerated Degree Program

-For the policy and procedure regarding academic misconduct, please review pages 13 through 15 of the student handbook: The Source.
+For the policy and procedure regarding academic misconduct, please review Student Code of Conduct found on the Student Handbook page.

-For the policy and procedure regarding grade appeals, please review page 61 of the Accelerated Degree Program’s Course Catalog.
-You may also review policy on Changes in Officially Recorded Grades on pages 58 through 59.
+For the policy and procedure regarding grade appeals, please review the Grade Appeals found in the Accelerated Degree Program’s Course Catalog.
+You may also review policy on Changes in Officially Recorded Grades also found in the Accelerated Degree Program’s Course Catalog.

 Graduate Students